averageflow/sakerhet/README.md

 This allows a clean separation of test runs.
 Take a look at the [Makefile](Makefile) in the root of the repo for examples.

 There is another special variable, `SAKERHET_INTEGRATION_TEST_TIMEOUT` which configures the timeout of each integration test in seconds.
+This variable defaults to `60`.